NLeSC/PattyData/README.md

     `rm /home/pattydat/SITE_41.las`

    In this example we add a point cloud of site 41.
-IMPORTANT: If a point cloud has been aligned with the background you have to make sure that the spatial reference system has been added (Some alignement tools do not set the SRID).
+IMPORTANT: If a point cloud has been aligned with the background you have to make sure that the spatial reference system has been added (Some alignment tools do not set the SRID).
 Use `UpdateLASSRID.py -s ? -i /home/oscarr/SITE_41.las` to check current value of the SRID in the LAS file and set it if necessary (you will need to create a temporal new file with option `-o` as in the example).
 Note that in the example we remove the temporal file after adding it in the Data structure (when adding new data in the Data structure a copy is made so you can remove additional copies even though we always recommend to have at least one copy of the data in some other location)

    - An example of adding an aligned mesh:

     `AddRawDataItem.py -f SITE_932_MESH/SITE_932_O_2_VSFM_TEXTURE_aligned_DRIVE_1_V3.obj -k SITE -t MESH -p CURR -s 32633 --site 932`

    In this example note that since the mesh is aligned we need to use option `-s 32633`.
 This is different in point cloud case where if a point cloud is aligned we need to use `UpdateLASSRID.py`.
-Also note that in meshes we need to specify if the mesh is of current period or an archeological reconstruction.
+Also note that in meshes we need to specify if the mesh is of current period or an archaeological reconstruction.
+For meshes there is also the option to have a PLY file in the same folder as the OBJ.
+Meshes which are not aligned and which have a PLY will end up having a NEXUS file (to be displayed in the PattyVis)

    - An example of adding a picture: